Last Updated on May 17, 2023 by Matt

 The suspension is adjustable with the help of a dampener placed right beside the forks.
 You can set the amount of bounce you want by rotating the circular dampener that goes from stiff, marked with a “-“, to ultra bouncy, marked with a “+”.

-My personal sweet spot for these types of suspension is always somewhere in the middle since I always ride on paved streets with few potholes.
+My personal sweet spot for these types of suspension is always somewhere in the middle since I usually ride on paved streets with few potholes.
 If you plan on taking the EMove RoadRunner off-road, then it’s smart to set the suspension up high and properly inflate your tires.

 Lights and night use